News & Insights

 Perhaps older students, no longer tied down by their children’s tuition or large mortgages, feel free to pursue lifelong passions.
 Or maybe this trend reflects a generation seeking a deeper purpose in their later years.
 Whatever the reason, the growth in older student enrollment highlights the enduring appeal of faith-driven service and the evolving landscape of theological education, where age becomes an asset rather than a barrier.

-Enhancing the educational experience.
+Enhancing the educational experience

 The presence of older students enhances the learning environment in multiple ways.
 They are respected for contributing to a robust educational experience for younger counterparts.
 Cardosi recalled his first-year classmates, which included a retired physician, a business executive, and a military serviceman.
 He noticed that younger students appreciated the life experiences and accomplishments of these mature seminarians.
-“Hearing a classmate share firsthand experiences as a physician was eye-opening for younger students,” said Cardosi.
+“Hearing a classmate share firsthand experiences as a physician was eye-opening for younger students,” Cardosi said.

-Facing Challenges.
+Facing Challenges

 Despite their wealth of life experience, older students still face challenges when entering theological school and embarking on a new career path.
 The most common concern is the relentless pace of academic life after being away from it for decades, which can be daunting.